Keon Broxton: Milwaukee Brewers

-On December 17, 2015, the Pirates traded Broxton and Trey Supak to the Milwaukee Brewers for Jason Rogers.
+On December 17, 2015, the Pirates traded Broxton and Trey Supak to the Milwaukee Brewers in exchange for Jason Rogers.
 Broxton was one of nine players competing to be the Brewers center fielder for the 2016 season.
 He won the competition and started on Opening Day.
 He had his first career multi-home run game on August 21, 2016 against the Seattle Mariners.
 Broxton opened the 2017 season as the Brewers starting center fielder.
-On July 22, he was sent down to AAA.
-In 326 plate appearances, Broxton had been hitting .218 with 14 home runs and 17 stolen bases but was leading the majors in strikeouts with 124.
+On July 22, he was sent down to Triple-A. In 326 plate appearances, Broxton had been hitting .218 with 14 home runs and 17 stolen bases but was leading the majors in strikeouts with 124.
 Broxton was recalled from the minors on August 1, and went on to put together a 20-20 season (home runs and stolen bases) and finished with a slash line of .220/.299/.420.

 Broxton remained in the Brewers' minor league system with the Colorado Springs Sky Sox of the PCL to open the 2018 season, as the Brewers made significant moves in free agency in the offseason and brought in All-Star centerfielder Lorenzo Cain.
 Cain suffered an injury on June 26, opening a roster spot for Broxton as Cain went on the disabled list.
 Broxton provided strong defense, including two home run robbing catches of Minnesota Twins players in one series, and had his third multi-home run game of his MLB career against the Cincinnati Reds.

 New York Mets

-On January 5, 2019, the Brewers traded Broxton to the New York Mets for Bobby Wahl, Adam Hill, and Felix Valerio.
+On January 5, 2019, the Brewers traded Broxton to the New York Mets in exchange for Bobby Wahl, Adam Hill, and Felix Valerio.
 He struggled during his brief stint with the team, hitting just .143 with 2 runs batted in.
 He was designated for assignment on May 17, 2019.

 Baltimore Orioles

-He was traded by the Mets to the Baltimore Orioles for international signing bonus slots on May 22, 2019.
+Broxton was traded by the Mets to the Baltimore Orioles for international signing bonus slots on May 22, 2019.
 He hit a two-run homer to left on the first pitch of his first Orioles plate appearance off Jeff Hoffman in an 8–6 loss to the Colorado Rockies at Coors Field two days later on May 24.
 Broxton's time with the Orioles lasted only two months as he was designated for assignment on July 21 due to striking out in 49 of 112 plate appearances (43.75%) and the emergence of Anthony Santander.